yangyangto/Dataprocessing/README.md

 # Dataprocessing

 ## Week 1: Moviescraper
-Extractng data of the IMDB website and creates two line graphs (average rating and runtime).
+Extractng data from the IMDB website and creates two line graphs (average rating and runtime).

 ## Week 2: EDA
 Computing Central Tendency, Five Number Summary and visualizing the input data (boxplots and histograms).